 Between the apps, the blind dates, the meet-cutes, and the constant pressure from mom to “settle down,” dating can be a stressful experience.
 Finding someone you like enough to share your life with is hard enough—mix in the fraught concept of money, and it gets even harder.

 Studies have shown that money is the leading cause of discord within romantic relationships.
-According to a survey by SunTrust bank, 35 percent of couples said they fought most often about finances, and 47 percent of respondents said they and their partners had different saving and spending habits.
+According to a survey by SunTrust bank, 35% of couples said they fought most often about finances, and 47% of respondents said they and their partners had different saving and spending habits.

 So when it comes to dating dealbreakers, just how bad is bad credit?
-If you’re fiscally responsible to a fault, is it even worth trying to date someone with a mountain of debt and a habit for payday loans?
+If you’re fiscally responsible to a fault, is it even worth trying to date someone with a mountain of debt?
 On the flip side, if your credit is poor, is that enough to doom you to the single life forever?

 How soon should you talk credit with your partner?